camwestwood/xapi/recipes/readinglist/uxapi/readinglist-accessed-input.md

 This is the input file for a library-accessed-econtent event.

-Data should be supplied as a UTF-8 Tab Separated File called econtent.tsv.
+Data should be supplied as a UTF-8 Tab Separated File called readinglist-accessed.tsv.

 # library-accessed-econtent